Do you really need to fork out for both?

 Some cleaners claim the waste, or “grey”, water is safe for other uses, such as watering the garden.
 If you are using grey water in your garden, we suggest not using it on food that will be eaten raw.

-Some cleaners state they kill a certain percentage of bacteria, but there is little evidence antibacterial cleaners stop the spread of bacteria in a home.
+Some cleaners state they kill a certain percentage of bacteria, but there is little evidence antibacterial cleaners stop bacteria spreading in a home.
 There is even the risk they contribute to antibiotic resistance in the environment.